-Representative matters include: representation of one of the ten largest global cryptocurrency exchanges with respect to all immigration matters; representation of NASDAQ 100 Index company with respect to hundreds of H-1B petitions and PERM-based green card applications; representation of U.S. subsidiary of one of the top 10 largest private companies in Latin America with respect to all immigration matters; representation of U.S. subsidiary of one of the ten largest European engineering and construction companies with respect to all immigration matters; representation of portfolio company belonging to one of Latin America's five largest investment banks with respect to all immigration matters; representation of venture-backed hyperloop technology developer with respect to extraordinary abilities green card petitions; representation of numerous venture-backed technology startups throughout the United States with respect to all immigration matters; representation of clinics in dental and medical professions.
+Representative matters include: representation of one of the ten largest global cryptocurrency exchanges with respect to all immigration matters; representation of NASDAQ 100 Index company with respect to hundreds of H-1B petitions and PERM-based green card applications; representation of U.S. subsidiary of one of the top 10 largest private companies in Latin America with respect to all immigration matters; representation of U.S. subsidiary of one of the ten largest European engineering and construction companies with respect to all immigration matters; representation of portfolio company belonging to one of Latin America's five largest investment banks with respect to all immigration matters; representation of venture-backed hyperloop technology developer with respect to extraordinary abilities green card petitions; representation of numerous venture-backed technology and healthcare startups throughout the United States with respect to all immigration matters; representation of clinics in dental and medical professions.